thoughtbot/ruby-science/release/ruby-science-sample.md

 <% end -%>
 ```

-First extract the common code into a partial, remove any instance variables, and
+First, extract the common code into a partial, remove any instance variables and
-use `question` and `url` as a local variables.
+use `question` and `url` as local variables:

 ```rhtml
 # app/views/questions/_form.html.erb